 A Master needs to sound GREAT on every speaker or headphones with depth, clarity and punch!
 When I master I listen to the artist intention and focus on expanding the sonic qualities with that as a starting point

-Graduated from Norwegian Sound School in 2005 specializing in studio recording.
+I graduated from Norwegian Sound School in 2005 specializing in studio recording.
 The last 10+ years I've spent as a freelance Sound Engineer and Musician.
 These last few years I've settled down and opened my own mixing and mastering studio called Jelöy Sound.
 As it turned out, a vast majority of my reacurring work came from mastering clients.
 So my focus shifted towards that.

 Mr. Martin & His Big Horns was very excited if Magnus could create that New Orleans groove.
 He really did that and helped us through the process.
 We are very satisfied with the results.
 Magnus worked out our final mix and also the last mastering.
 He is very cireative and helped us with many ideas during the final mix and he is a great guy to cooperate with.
 We give Magnus our recommendation and I think we want to use him next time.

 I thoroughly enjoyed my time working with Magnus He is a true team player, and manages to foster positive discussions and bring the best out in our music.

 After recording, producing and mixing music on my own, I find it refreshing for both myself and of course the music to have a couple of new ears coming in at the end.
 Mastering with Magnus at Jelöy Sound is as good as it gets.
 His musical understanding combined with technical finesse and high quality gear, both hardware and software, provided just what I was looking for with my music.
 The subtle touch made a huge difference on the final result.
 Highly recommended!